kimmikirino/frontend-sample-test/README.md

 You can write us a Github issue.

 ## Feedback (Optional)
-Feedback is part of our culture, it would be very gratifying if you could contribute to our contraction process by responding to [this short questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSe02C1P-ZwCTBK5h5p5yckQs0DbsRGjwz7GaI-ICzks2EhxkA/viewform).
+Feedback is part of our culture, it would be very gratifying if you could contribute to our hire process by responding to [this short questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSe02C1P-ZwCTBK5h5p5yckQs0DbsRGjwz7GaI-ICzks2EhxkA/viewform).